 Colorado has a specific statute that governs almost all cases where a person is injured because of some dangerous condition on another person’s property.
 It is commonly known as the Premises Liability Act, or P.L.A. for short.
 As a premise liability attorney in Denver, John Fuller is very familiar with the nuances of this act and how it can help his clients recover from an injury that falls under the P.L.A.

 Overview of Premise Liability Law That Only a Denver Attorney Would Know

-Under the PLA, the state legislature set different standards of care for property owners based on the status of the person on the property who is injured.
+Under the P.L.A., the state legislature set different standards of care for property owners based on the status of the person on the property who is injured.
 For example, the amount owed to a customer is higher than what would be owed to a trespasser.
 For most cases, people will have the status of “invitee,” a specific legal term usually meaning the parties were mutually interested in transacting some form of business.

-What is premises liability law in Denver?
+What is Premises Liability Law in Denver?

 In Denver, premises liability law is the body of law which outlines the legal responsibilities of property owners when someone is injured while on the property.
 Property owners may be liable for injuries to others resulting from failure to maintain a safe property or to warn visitors of potentially dangerous property conditions.
 An experienced premise liability attorney can help you know if your situation falls under this.

 What Situations Qualify for a Premises Liability Lawsuit?

 In Denver, slip and fall accidents come from common situations, like cracked or elevated sidewalks, missing handrails, icy walkways, inadequate lighting, swimming pools, animal attacks, falling trees, inadequate security, products falling off store shelves, and dangerous construction sites.
 At Fuller Law, our premises liability lawyer can help you figure out if you qualify.